eburghar/gil/README.md

   unprotect         Unprotect a project tag(s)
 ```

-Allow to switch on and off tags protection.
-Without argument it will (un)protect all tags (matching `*`).
+Allow switching on and off tags protection.
+Without argument, it will (un)protect all tags (matching `*`).

 ## Pipeline command

 ```
-glctl 0.5.4
+glctl 0.5.5

 Usage: glctl pipeline <command> [<args>]